fkarg/fkarg.github.io/staged/rat-meetup.md

 These are things we plan to try at some point in the future, some closer and some further away.
 If you tried them with your group or meetup, feel free to share any experiences about them.

 ### Meeting in Person
-This probably goes without saying: we would love to meet up in person once it is a reasonable alternative.
+This goes without saying: we would love to meet up in person once it is a reasonable alternative.
 We haven't thought about this yet, as it seems to be a bit further off.

 ### Gather.Town
 `ctrltab` managed to get us access to the LW town, and we tried it a few weeks ago.